What is Happening in Vail Valley Fall 2022

 Cupcakes & Clay

-Sunday, October 23rd 3-4:30 pm
+Sundays in October from 3-4:30 pm

 Want a fun and creative afternoon in the company of friends and family?
 Alpine Arts Center will lead you step-by-step through the featured project and provide all materials.
 The class is $45 per person and includes a cupcake!
-Your clay class includes all materials for ceramic mug making: instruction and firing/glazing based on a set glaze for the entire class.
+Your clay class includes all ceramic mug-making materials: instruction and firing/glazing based on a set glaze for the entire class.
 Projects will be ready to pick up approximately 2 weeks later, or shipping can be arranged at an additional fee.
 If you prefer to glaze your own piece, you may opt to do that for a half-price drop-in fee of $8; please ask your instructor if you are interested in this add-on.

 Arts Center Activities